-All applicants from countries/regions in which the official language is not English are required to submit official evidence of English language proficiency.
-This requirement applies to applicants from Bangladesh, Nepal, India, Pakistan, Latin America, the Middle East, Israel, the People's Republic of China, Taiwan, Japan, Korea, Southeast Asia, most European countries, and non-English-speaking countries in Africa.
+All applicants from countries/regions in which English Is not the official language are required to submit official evidence of English language proficiency.
+This requirement applies to applicants from Bangladesh,

+Nepal, India, Pakistan, Latin America, the Middle East, Israel, the People's Republic of China, Taiwan, Japan, Korea, Southeast Asia, most European countries, and non-English-speaking countries in Africa.